agsdot/middlemanblog/source/blog/2014-01-28-AWS-Route-53-Issues.markdown

 Never, have I called a company on this, normally googling stuff.
 Maybe I'll contact other people that have done AWS especially domain aliasing.
 Then at last resort call them folks in WA state.

 JL

+*Update 1/29/14*

+Ai yah!!!!
+My my my!
+It now works!!!
+Didn't change anything from last night.
+I think somehow the DNS settings just took hold.
+I'll document it in a future post.
+For reals folks, lol, I know their have been half promised posts before, but this one deserves documenting!!!

+Yippee!!!!